alephdata/followthemoney/docs/mapping.rst

 Mappings
 =========

-Mappings are mechanism for generating entities from structured data sources, including tabular data and SQL databases.
+Mappings are a mechanism for generating entities from structured data sources, including tabular data and SQL databases.

 Please refer to the `Aleph mappings documentation`_ for details.